Michael P. Soulier's Curriculum Vitae

-At this time, we are working on MBG 9.3, primarily improving on work in 9.2.
+At this time, we are working on MBG 10.1.

 On the side, I set up and still maintain an internal R&D Wiki and Mailing list server, now used by the bulk of the R&D organization.
 I have given several internal courses on a variety of subjects, from packaging software using RPM, to perl programming, to introductions to Unix, Ruby on Rails, Django and Git.

-To keep my work flexible I mirror all my work into my private Git repositories, pushing them into the corporate-provided ClearCase repositories when appropriate.
-This keeps my full project history available at all times, with or without network connectivity.
-I have advocated this workflow to others internally and externally, and use it on my open-source projects.
+To keep my work flexible I used to mirror all my work into my private Git repositories, pushing them into the corporate-provided ClearCase repositories when appropriate.
+This kept my full project history available at all times, with or without network connectivity.
+I advocated this workflow to others internally and externally, and used it on my open-source projects.

 From 1998 - 2002, I was employed in the 10Gig Optical Division of Nortel in the Global Backbone Transport Development's Operations, Development and Support department.
 I resigned in 2002 to join Mitel.